The Jancis Robinson Story | Mission Blind Tasting | wine writing competition | 🎁 20% off annual memberships

 ‘Stokehouse at St Kilda in Melbourne does a number of wine dinners during the year.
 We did a Tolpuddle Vineyard mini-vertical dinner with them about 18 months ago for around 120 people which sold out in a matter of hours, with a waiting list.
 They fill the entire upstairs of the restaurant and the dinners are quite liquid but with plenty of energy.
 Not all wine dinners are as big or as successful but they remain popular often with wine retailers as a way of selling wine to customers on the night in convivial surroundings.
 In Sydney, The International had a strong season of wine dinners throughout 2025 which I understand they plan to continue in 2026.’

 Hill Smith’s reference to Stokehouse, and the continuous rain in the UK, prompted me to email this restaurant in heatwave Melbourne.
 Madeleine O’Shea, their marketing manager, responded, ‘We host 3–4 large-scale wine dinners each year, alongside smaller, more intimate collaborations.
 Over the years, we’ve had the pleasure of welcoming producers such as Tolpuddle and Shaw + Smith, hosted by Michael Hill Smith, as well as icons including Vasse Felix with Virginia Willcock.
-We’ve also collaborated with wine writers like Jasper Morris (pictured above at a Stokehouse burgundy dinner with seven members of the restaurant team), and marked significant milestones through anniversary dinners – including 175 years of Yalumba and Pol Roger, where we were joined by Laurent d’Harcourt of Pol Roger.
+We’ve also collaborated with wine writers like Jasper Morris (pictured above at a Stokehouse burgundy dinner with members of the restaurant team and others), and marked significant milestones through anniversary dinners – including 175 years of Yalumba and Pol Roger, where we were joined by Laurent d’Harcourt of Pol Roger.

 ‘In terms of who benefits most, we see these dinners as genuinely mutually rewarding.
 For us as a restaurant, they allow a deeper connection between winery and guest, using our dining room as the setting to bring the story, the wines and the people behind them together.
 The wines are offered to guests without the usual restaurant mark-up, allowing us to focus on creating a generous, considered food experience that complements the line-up.
 For wineries, particularly those visiting from interstate or overseas, the exposure and direct engagement with a highly engaged audience is invaluable.
 And for guests, it’s a chance to experience wines in a way that goes far beyond a cellar-door tasting, through thoughtfully matched food, rare access to winemakers, and a level of context and education that elevates the entire experience.’